DiamondGotCat/DGC-Epoch/README.md

 ### MicroTime 48 - [Demo](https://kamu.jp/microtime/48/)
 - MicroTime 48 is the first MicroTime notation.
 - It represents MicroTime with 48 digits.
-- It can be used up to about the year 8904080.
+- It can be used up to about the year 8.9 Million.

 ### MicroTime 64 - ...
 - MicroTime 64 is the second MicroTime notation.